This text is translated into Russian by google automatic human level neural machine.

 The presidential aide acknowledged that at the first stage of development of the Far East (which was marked by the creation of advanced development territories and the Free Port of Vladivostok with their super-preferential business promotion mechanisms), business began to arrive in the Far East, and even for some time negative demographic trends slowed down. (compared to previous years in 2016, population outflows from the Far East decreased by more than 40%, but in the first half of 2017, the year began to grow again, according to the RANEP C).
 But the main criterion for the successful development of the eastern part of Russia, Belousov, called the still not achieved steady population growth, showing that people want to "live, work and raise children" here.

-Of course, a favorable investment climate and the economic activity caused by it should have a positive impact on the demographic situation.
-But, as the data of the discussed monitoring showed, with the stimulation of the economy, so far everything is not very smooth.
-Panellists touched upon the theme of development institutions - both regional institutions and federal institutions were mentioned - the CDAS, ARPC, the Development Fund for the Far East, etc. According to Andrei Belousov, perhaps due to the fact that there are too many development institutions at the Far Institute, entrepreneurs are simply confused about what is responsible for what.
-“Maybe reducing their (institutions) quantity, but improving the quality?”, The assistant to the president of the Russian Federation asked the audience rhetorically.
+Of course, a favorable investment climate and the resulting economic activity should have a positive effect on the demographic situation.
+But, as the data of the discussed monitoring showed, with the stimulation of the economy, so far, everything is not very smooth.
+The participants in the discussion touched upon the topic of development institutions - both regional institutions and federal ones were mentioned - KRDV, ARCHK, the Far East Development Fund, etc. According to Andrey Belousov, perhaps due to the fact that there are too many development institutions at the Far Institute, entrepreneurs are simply confused about which one is responsible for what.
+“Maybe reduce their number (of institutions), but improve the quality?” - the aide to the President of the Russian Federation asked the audience a rhetorical question.

 CREDITS DO NOT GIVE, RATES HARMFUL